RickardKarl/IntegratingExternalControls/README.md

-# obust integration of external control data in randomized trials
+# Robust integration of external control data in randomized trials

 This repository is the official implementation of "Robust integration of external control data in randomized trials".